The Palace of Deceit

-Palace of Deceit is a video game written by Cliff Bleszinski in 1991 in his own company Game Syndicate Productions at the age of 16.
-The first edition subtitled The Secret of Castle Lockemoer was a text adventure for MS-DOS.
+Palace of Deceit is a video game written by Cliff Bleszinski in 1991 in his own company, Game Syndicate Productions, at the age of 16.
+The first edition, subtitled The Secret of Castle Lockemoer, was a text adventure for MS-DOS.
 On August 31, 1992, it was remade for Windows 3.x and subtitled The Dragon's Plight as a graphical point-and-click adventure game with an entirely new plot and graphics.
 Both games are played in a first-person perspective and have been released as freeware.
 Bleszinski's inspiration came from video games like Déjà Vu and Uninvited.

 The Secret of Castle Lockemoer

-In the original game, the player has the role of a man from the future brought to the medieval past by a good wizard to enter the castle Lockemoer and destroy the Evil Wizard.
-The game is a text adventure which uses occasional graphics which are created using ASCII.
+In the original game, the player plays the role of a man from the future brought to the medieval past by a good wizard to enter the castle Lockemoer and destroy the Evil Wizard.
+The game is a text adventure which occasionally uses graphics created using ASCII.

 The Dragon's Plight

-In this remake, the player has the role of the dragon Nightshade, who has been captured by the evil wizard Garth and thrown into the dungeons.
-Nightshade seeks a way out of the castle and a way to destroy Grath for his campaign to wipe out dragonkind from the land of Salac.
-The game is a point-and-click adventure which has some similarities to Shadowgate and Déjà Vu, but it entirely lacks music and sound.
+In this remake, the player is the dragon Nightshade, captured by the evil wizard Garth and thrown into the dungeons.
+Nightshade seeks a way out of the castle and a way to destroy Garth for his campaign to wipe out dragonkind from the land of Salac.
+The game is a point-and-click adventure similar to Shadowgate and Déjà Vu, but lacks music and sound.
 Nightshade can die in certain encounters, forcing the player to restart or reload a save file.
 The game was coded in Visual Basic and the graphics created using Microsoft Paintbrush.